iamdanielv/ollama_scripts/README.md

 ./openwebui/startopenwebui.sh
 ```

-This script will:
+This script uses `docker-compose` to run the OpenWebUI container in detached mode and prints a link to the UI once it's ready.

-* Use docker compose to run the OpenWebUI containers in detached mode
+## First-Time Setup ⚙️

-* Wait for the service to start and print out a link to the UI
+On your first visit, OpenWebUI will prompt you to create an administrator account.
+The connection to your local Ollama instance is configured automatically.

-### Stopping OpenWebUI 🛑
+## Stopping OpenWebUI 🛑

 To stop the OpenWebUI containers: